How To Do Chest Flys

 Full Body Strength Superset Workout: Start with a 3-4 minute warm-up using an active range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
 Then perform each pair of superset exercises twice.

 Combining cardio and strength is a great way to get a complete workout.
 Use chest flys in this cardio-strength combo and get full results in less time!

-10-Minute Cardio-Strength Workout: Start with a 3-4 minute warm-up using active range of motion moves such as arm circles, hip circles, inchworms and jumping jacks.
+10-Minute Cardio-Strength Workout: Start with a 3-4 minute warm-up using an active range of motion moves such as arm circles, hip circles, inchworms, and jumping jacks.
 Then go through each move below for 45-seconds each with 15 seconds to rest and transition to the next move.

 Jumping Jacks – 45 seconds

 Squat Thrusts – 45 seconds